pycage/cargodock/qml/help.md

 Places contain files and folders, and folders in turn may contain more files and folders.
 By tapping on a folder, you can look into it.

 No matter how many folders deep you dived down, you can always dive up by dragging down the **pulley menu**.
-There you will find a trail of **breadcrumbs** to find your way up again.
+There you will find a trail of **breadcrumbs** to return up again.

 **Hint:** When scrolling fast through a long list of files, a **Up** or **Down** button will appear, depending on your direction of movement.
 Touch it to quickly jump to the beginning or end of the list.